yuchingho/University/3) UWS Third Year/2) Semester One - HTML5 & JavaScript Games Programming/Assessment/README.md

 - Arrow Key Up - Fire special weapon
 - Space - Shoot

-Gameplay, Interaction &amp; Consequences\
+Gameplay, Interaction & Consequences\
 Black bubbles enter from the left hand side of the screen, and bouncing quite low to the ground and slowly to the right hand side.
 These bubbles represent unbroken "Crude Oil" - and they will keep bouncing until they are broken.
 The player controls a bunsen burner and the default weapon will be shooting out fireballs to heat up and crack the bubble.
 When the player cracks Crude Oil, the bubble becomes Fuel.
 Fuel can become Diesel, Desiel to Kerosene, etc. until the bubble becomes Refinery Gas which floats to the top.
 As each bubble is cracked, they bounce higher and higher and the Residue left behind will drip down.

 Each time a bubble touches the right-hand side of the fractionating column, the bubble is destroyed and its representative faction is added to the Earth Defense System.
 In terms of firepower the game doesn't make sense: battleships does the least amount of damage whilst trucks do the most.
 This is because of how the fractional column is set out, because getting Fuel is very easy - the bubble needs to be popped once - and getting gasoline/petrol is difficult.

 To add a bit of knowledge, whenever a bubble is popped its cracking temperature is shown.
-This information is sourced from <a class="LB" href="https://sophiesrevisionblog.blogspot.co.uk/2014/02/gces-chemistry-unit-1-crude-oil.html">GCSE's Chemistry Unit 1</a>.
+This information is sourced from [GCSE's Chemistry Unit 1](https://sophiesrevisionblog.blogspot.co.uk/2014/02/gces-chemistry-unit-1-crude-oil.html).
 <p align="center">
   <img src="https://github.com/yuchingho/University/blob/master/3)%20UWS%20Third%20Year/2)%20Semester%20One%20-%20HTML5%20%26%20JavaScript%20Games%20Programming/Assessment/BubbleAliens%20Fractioning%20Column%20Temperatures.png" alt="BubbleAliens Fractioning Column Temperatures"/>
 </p>